-The concrete shrinks, spreads in different parts of a building in different ways, it causes concrete cracks hence joints are rendered concrete.
+The concrete shrinks and spreads in different parts of a building in different ways, it causes concrete cracks hence joints are rendered concrete.

 Reasons for providing concrete joints:

-- They are also sometimes required if there is a sudden stop in construction.
+- They are sometimes required if there is a sudden stop in construction.

 - The day work is not finished in the joints specified to create a proper bond between the old and new construction work of the road slab.

 These are temporary joints left between two concreting operations, each stage of raised concrete is called a lift, and construction joints are joined between two consecutive elevators.

 The joints ensure a strong connection between the two elevators of concrete, these joints perpendicular to the flat slab.

 As slab panels are inserted at different times, they are joined by construction joints to ensure bonding and prevent leakage.

 The same joints that are used vertically in slab panels can be used in a horizontal position between the layers of a gravity dam.